 Who: Any student who is enrolled in or attending their senior year of high school.

-When: The application period for the 2024 competition is open from June 1 to November 7, 2024!
-The Top 40 finalists will be announced in January 2025, and Regeneron STS Finals Week is mid-March 2025.
+When: The application period for the 2025 competition began June 1 and closed on November 7, 2024.
+The Top 40 finalists will be announced January 23rd 2025, and Regeneron STS Finals Week is mid-March 2025.
+Winners will be announced at the awards ceremony, Tuesday, March 11th 2025.

 Where: 40 finalists are selected and receive an all-expenses-paid trip to Washington, D.C. for in-depth judging.